1 min read 270 words Updated May 22, 2026 Created May 21, 2026

 Back story

-The inspiration for Conshell came fro the conch shell, a symbolic feature in the book
+The inspiration for the name "Conshell" came from the conch shell, a symbolic feature in the book "Lord of the Flies".